wix-incubator/react-native-crash-course/docs/App.NativeModule.md

 Because we override the init method, we also need to implement the `requireMainQueueSetup` (if we want it to run on main thread).

-Add this function inside the `@implementation RNNativeToastLibrary` block:
+Add this function inside the `@implementation MyToast` block:

 ```objective-c
 + (BOOL)requiresMainQueueSetup